nicohirsau/pv_simulator/README.md

 If you choose to use custom values, you should copy this file and edit the content of the copy.
 So, the changes are not tracked by git.
-How to pass the config filepath is defined under the usage block of `The Meter` and `Photovoltaic`, further below.
+How to pass the config filepath is shown further below.

 </br>